abedkhooli/ds2/notes.md

+### Note/disclaimer:
-Note/disclaimer: this doc is not part of this repo in the logical sense but is being hosted here for now.
+this doc is not part of this repo in the logical sense but is being hosted here for now.
 It is currently a set of misc links and notes in no specific structure or purpose or maintenance plan.
 Use it if you find it useful.

 # NLP
 ## General
+https://www.lfd.uci.edu/~gohlke/pythonlibs/ <---- Python wheels (esp. for Windows installation issues)
 https://www.seas.upenn.edu/~romap/nlp-resources.html  great collection by Univ.
 Penn.
 https://t.co/BcBOaeBhUw  Stanford nlp book
 https://www.youtube.com/watch?v=mhHfnhh-pB4  NLU (1:25 about dialogs) **************